JarodMica/audiobook_maker/README.md

 ## Windows Package Installation
-Will be available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join
+Available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join or via purchase here: https://buymeacoffee.com/jarodsjourney/extras
 ### Pre-requisites
 - NVIDIA GPU with at least 8GB of VRAM (for heavier inference models like Tortoise, 4-6 GB might be possible as we're not training here)
+- Please install the CUDA DEV toolkit here, else `CUDA_HOME` error will occur for RVC: https://developer.nvidia.com/cuda-12-1-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local

 1. Download the zip file provided to you on the members community tab.
 2. Unzip the folder
+3. To get StyleTTS, double-click and run `finish_styletts_install.bat`
-3. Run the `start.bat` file
+4. Run the `start.bat` file

 And that's it! (maybe)

-If you run into `CUDA_HOME` issues, please install the CUDA DEV toolkit here: https://developer.nvidia.com/cuda-12-1-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local
+For **F5 TTS**, an additional download will be incurred when you first use it due to licensing of the pretrained base model being cc-by-nc-4.0

 ## Manual Installation Windows 10/11
 ### Pre-requistites